Cedar Ridge Elementary

 BREAKFAST COST PER DAY: Child $1.40 Adult $2.00

 The cafeteria doors will open at 8:40 for breakfast.
 Lunch times for classes and a lunch menu, can be found on our website.
+We also have menus available in the front lobby of the school and send the menu home via email monthly, with our newsletter.
 Please make us aware of any food allergies your child has.
 A doctor's note will be required if your child needs a purchase a special diet meal.
-We will not have parents eating in our classrooms or cafeteria due to lack of space.
+We love having parents join their students for lunch.
+We ask that parents call the school before 9:30 to let us know if they are planning on buying a lunch so we can adjust our lunch count.
+We want to make sure we have prepared enough food for everyone.

 Students are not permitted to have any type of medication at school unless they have a doctor prescribed Health Care Plan on file in the office.
 Once this is in place, medication can then be administered by school personnel or carried by the child.
-It is important that the school is made aware of any special medical needs your child may have.
+It is important that the school/ teacher(s) are made aware of any special medical needs your child may have.

 Birthdays and Special Occasions